-On a more technical level, the Okera Platform is divided into services that are accessible for clients, and a few other services that are only accessible internally by administrators or other services.
+On a more technical level, the Okera Platform is divided into services that are accessible for clients and a few other services that are only accessible internally by administrators or other services.
 This is intentionally the case to reduce complexity and concentrate access for clients to just a few locations.
 The following diagram shows all of the platform services in context.

 The diagram starts in the top right corner with clients of varying kind communicating with the platform.
 There are three major access points:

-Okera Portal Web UI¶
+Okera Web UI¶

 Many clients have support for the ubiquitous REST protocol, avoiding most of the issues that arise when dealing with custom protocols.
 The REST gateway service gives access to the all necessary client API calls.
 This includes both the Schema Registry for creating, altering, or dropping various objects, as well as the Policy Engine for granting or revoking access related to all registered objects.
-See the Catalog API documentation for the list of supported REST calls.
+See the Metadata Services API documentation for the list of supported REST calls.